 One of the most popular of the Croatian islands, Losinj is famous for its lush green vegetation.
 The main resort is the town of Mali Losinj – the largest town on both this island and neighbouring Cres – whose harbour is said to be the most beautiful in the entire Adriatic.
 The tourist area is centred around Cikat bay, which is well known for its beach and its good windsurfing options.
 The town of Veli Losinj is quieter and there is easy access to it.

-One of the strangest islands in this region is Susak.
-This island has a small population of less than 200 who speak their own dialect, which is not easily understood by other Croats.
+One of the most unusual islands in this region is Susak.
+This island has a small population of about 150 who speak their own dialect, which is not easily understood by other Croats.
 It is also distinct because the women often dress in colourful costume, comprising of a short, multicoloured dress, white blouse and red leggings.

 More on our special pages:

 Sightseeing on Losinj

 The Church of St Martin is the oldest building in Mali Losinj, and was built largely between 1450 and 1490, although it h

 as been rebuilt since then.
 The Church of the Nativity of the Virgin was largely built in the first half of the 18th century, and contains paintings of the Virgin Mary by Venetian artist Vivarini, as well as a selection of items that were gifts by the sea captains of the town.